ShermanMatthew/ShermanMatthew.github.io/_posts/2026-08-27-gen-ai-sql-agent-bot.md

 ## Engine and Health Check <a name="db-engine"></a>

-We then create a SQLAlchemy engine and perform a quick health check:
+I then created a SQLAlchemy engine and performed a quick health check:

 ```python
 # create the database engine